ioannisCC/screen-saver/README.md

 # screen-saver

-An .NET Windows Forms application. (made in VS2022) The user is asked to give an integer as input and depending on that number an corresponding number of balls (forms) are shown on screen and when they are hitting the edges of the screen they are bouncing.
+An .NET Windows Forms application was developed using Visual Studio 2022.
+The user is asked to input an integer, and based on that number, a corresponding number of balls (forms) are displayed on the screen.
+When the balls hit the edges of the screen, they bounce off.

 note: The balls (forms) are hide from taskbar, so in oreder to terminate application you have to use Ctrl + Alt buttons.